Rishit-dagli/Deep-Learning-With-TensorFlow/Part 2-Computer Vision with TensorFlow/README.md

-# Part 2-Computer Vision with TensorFlow
+# Computer Vision with TensorFlow

 This same blog is availaible on Medium [here](https://medium.com/@rishit.dagli/computer-vision-with-tensorflow-part-2-57e95cd0551)